Mac OS 9: Mac OS 9 and the Classic Environment

-Mac OS 9 can be emulated by using SheepShaver, a PowerPC emulator available on multiple operating systems, including Intel-based Macs.
-However, SheepShaver cannot run Mac OS versions newer than 9.0.4, as there is no support for a memory management unit.
+Mac OS 9 can be emulated by using SheepShaver, a PowerPC emulator available on multiple operating systems.
+It can be run on any machine with a supported CPU platform, including Intel-based Macs.
+Initially, it required an actual PowerPC processor present in the machine it was running on similar to a hypervisor, but support for x86 platforms was added at a later date.
+SheepShaver cannot run Mac OS versions newer than 9.0.4, however, as it does not have support for a memory management unit.
 The PearPC PowerPC emulator does not support Mac OS 9.
 QEMU has experimental support for running Mac OS 9 using PowerPC G4 emulation.